 Amitriptyline or Duloxetine tablets have been shown to reduce pain and numbness in the thigh from nerve compression.
 Sometimes, we combine these treatments with oral NSAIDs such as ibuprofen

 In addition, a cortisone injection targeting the site of compression of the lateral femoral cutaneous nerve is often effective.
 This injection can be diagnostic and therapeutic.
 Generally, it is essential to inject under ultrasound guidance to improve accuracy and effectiveness.
-Overall, injections are effective in severe numbness and burning in the thigh that does not respond to time and medication.
+Overall, injections are effective in treating severe numbness and burning in the thigh, which does not respond to time and medication.

 Finally, surgery to reduce nerve pressure may be required in cases that fail simple treatments and injections.
 However, surgery is unpredictable and is not always effective at reducing pain.

-Other frequently asked questions about burning in front of thigh
+Other frequently asked questions about burning in front of the thigh

 Can meralgia paraesthetica go away?